 Articles and book chapters

-— Contribution to a roundtable discussion on my monograph, alongside two further monographs on religion and politics in the 19th century, for the journal Global Intellectual History. (in press and forthcoming 2022).
+— Contribution to a roundtable discussion on my monograph, alongside two further monographs on religion and politics in the 19th century, for the journal History of European Ideas.
+(2022).

 — [As Co-Editor] Special Issue of the Journal CounterText (Edinburgh University Press), entitled Theologies of Reading: Positions and Responses.
 Volume 7, Issue 1 (April 2021).